 - The folder is a professional public document.
-Associate teachers, professional supervisors, the school Principal/DP and school co-ordinator have access to this folder during the practicum at all times.
-The practicum folder should be made available to each associate teacher so that they can monitor progress and provide feedback where necessary. - The folder should be organised logically and each file clearly named.
-Create a document to act as a contents page for ease of access and to help ensure you don't miss any important content.
+Associate Teachers, Professional Supervisors, the school Principal/DP and School Co-ordinator have access to this folder during the practicum at all times.
+The practicum folder should be made available to each Associate Teacher so that they can monitor progress and provide feedback where necessary. - The folder should be organised logically and each folder/file clearly named.
+You may want to create a document to act as a contents page for ease of access and to help ensure you don't miss any important content.
 These files need to be kept up to date, and can include photos/scans of handwritten notes or drawings.
-Quality rather than quantity should guide documentation.
-See appendix one for more details.
+Quality rather than quantity should guide documentation. - See appendix one for more details.